National Coffee Day: Where can I get free or discounted coffee?

-(NEXSTAR) — If you haven’t already developed a lifelong dependency to coffee, Friday just might be the day to reconsider!
+(NEXSTAR) — If you haven’t already developed a lifelong dependency on coffee, Friday just might be the day to reconsider!

 In celebration of National Coffee Day on Sept.
 29, popular coffee chains across the U.S. are treating their loyal customers to deals and discounts on coffee or espresso-based drinks.
 And for those of us who aren’t already addicted, it’s a chance to try a few fleeting, free sips of coffee — and perhaps become trapped in a cycle of caffeine addiction that will last the rest of our natural lives.